LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Note that, in the case of operators, the operator definitions don't become global when the entity containing the directives is compiled and loaded.
-This prevents an application breaking when e.g. an updated third-party library adds new operators.
+This prevents an application from breaking when e.g. an updated third-party library adds new operators.
 It also allows loading entities that provide conflicting operator definitions.
 Here the usual programming idiom is to copy the operator definitions to a ``uses/2`` directive.
 For example, the